ZeroDeth/derekkedziora.github.io/_posts/2016-11-09-language-classes-dont-work.md

 ---
 date: 2016-11-04
 layout: lesson
-category: lesson
+lesson: true
+reading: true
+type: reading
-title: "Why Language Classes Don't Work"
+title: Why Language Classes Don't Work
-tags: ["tim-ferriss", "language-learning","lesson-type-reading"]
-description: "A scathing critique of the traditional approach of studying a language for ten years without being able to speak it"
+description: A scathing critique of the traditional approach of studying a language for ten years without being able to speak it
-permalink: "/lessons/classes-dont-work"
+permalink: /lessons/classes-dont-work
 ---
 ### Materials
 [<a href="http://fourhourworkweek.com/2008/09/22/why-language-classes-dont-work-how-to-cut-classes-and-double-your-learning-rate-plus-madrid-update/" target="_blank">main</a>] Blog post by Tim Ferriss